 Another reason to protect assets is to provide an inheritance to your children.
 Let's face it - many people would not want to have their entire life savings disappear to the nursing home, leaving no legacy to your children/family.
 So protecting your assets may fit with your desire to protect assets for your children's benefit.

-Can I just give my assets away if I get sick?
+Can I just give my assets away if I need long-term care Medicaid?

 What should I do to protect my assets now?